-Three Indian Moms Went Looking For Role Models For Their Daughters
+3 Indian Moms Went Looking For Role Models For Their Daughters

 So Akkineni began writing a list of all the inspirational Indian women, collaborating with her friends Reema Gupta, a co-director of the Women's Excellence Initiative at the Indian School of Business, which aims at bridging the gender gap in the corporate world, and Lakshmi Nambiar, a former investment banker who now runs an art gallery in Hyderabad.

-And they decided to turn the list into a book: The Dot that Went for a Walk.
+They decided to turn the list into a book, The Dot that Went for a Walk.
 It was self-published by Caterpillar Wings, a tech and publishing company co-founded by the three women.
 The book was released in January with a first print run of 4,000 copies, distributed by Amazon.

 The book gives short biographies of 51 Indian women of note, each illustrated by a female artist.